Menu

 Who Can Benefit from Equity Release?

 The main benefit of equity release is that it allows you to unlock the value of your property without having to sell up and move out.
-This means you can stay in your home while still accessing funds from its value.
+This means you can stay home while still accessing funds from its value.

 How much money you can borrow through an equity release scheme depends on several factors, including the type of plan chosen and the amount of available equity in your property.
 Generally speaking, though, most people can borrow between 10% and 60% of their total property value, depending on these criteria and any other restrictions the lender sets.